syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ![](/js/Diagram/Interaction_images/Interaction_img1.png)

-* Once you wish to select the diagram elements, you can use the below events to do your customization.
+* While selecting the diagram elements, you can use below events to do your customization.
 * When we select/unselect a diagram elements, the [selectionChange](/api/js/ejdiagram#events:selectionchange "selectionChange") event gets triggered.
 * When we click on elements/model in the diagram, the [click](/api/js/ejdiagram#events:click "click") event gets triggered.
 This event triggers even when the diagram is static.
 * Like click event, the [itemClick](/api/js/ejdiagram#events:itemclick "itemClick") event gets triggered only when we click on diagram elements.